zhullyb/monyhar/monyhar/testing/libfuzzer/README.md

 ## Further Reading

-* [LibFuzzer integration] with Chromium and ClusterFuzz.
+* [LibFuzzer integration] with Monyhar and ClusterFuzz.
-* [AFL integration] with Chromium and ClusterFuzz.
+* [AFL integration] with Monyhar and ClusterFuzz.
 * [Detailed references] for other integration parts.
 * Writing fuzzers for the [non-browser parts of Chrome OS].